Franciszek Leja: Life and career

-He was captured by German Nazi during Sonderaktion Krakau and sent with 183 Polish professors of the Jagiellonian University and University of Technology to Sachsenhausen concentration camp.
+During World War II, Leja was captured by German Nazis in the Sonderaktion Krakau operation and sent with 183 Polish professors of the Jagiellonian University and University of Technology to Sachsenhausen concentration camp.
 After international protest by prominent Italians including Benito Mussolini and the Vatican, 101 professors who were older than 40 were released from Sachsenhausen on February 8, 1940.
-Unfortunately Leja, older than 40, was not in the group of released prisoners.
-He stayed in a concentration camp until May 1940 when he returned to Kraków.
-In Kraków bad news were waiting for him: the university was closed, Leja's apartment was taken over by Nazi.
-The homeless couple with no income decided to move to Grodzisko Górne where they have a small house and garden.
+Leja was not in the group of released prisoners as he was older than 40.
+He stayed in the concentration camp until May 1940 when he returned to Kraków.
+In Kraków, Leja found that the university had been closed and his apartment had been taken over by the Nazis.
+Homeless and with no income, he decided to move to Grodzisko Górne where he and his wife, Janina, had a small house and garden.
 They got a permission from Gestapo and left Kraków.
-In Grodzisko Leja wrote the book on the calculus Rachunek różniczkowy i całkowy ze wstępem do równań różniczkowych.
+In Grodzisko, Leja wrote the book on the calculus Rachunek różniczkowy i całkowy ze wstępem do równań różniczkowych.